berni-ai/porfolio-manual/datacleaning-framework.md

 | **C – Check for conflicts** | Surface unsolvable issues like nulls, timestamp anomalies, and business logic violations |
 | **E – Establish doc** | Log all identified issues and evaluate their magnitude.
 This helps prioritise fixes!|

-This framework ensures that data cleaning isn’t just reactive—it’s thoughtful, scalable, and client-ready.
-Use TRACE to uncover the story behind your data, avoid hidden pitfalls, and deliver insights with confidence.